ICARION-Project/ICARION/tmp/icarion_v1.0_audit.md

 **Physical Correctness**
-- ❌ Space-charge fields are frozen for the whole macro-step: `SimulationEngine.update_space_charge_models` recomputes once per step (`SimulationEngine.cpp:400-415`), but RK4/RK45 sub-stages reuse stale fields (`ForceRegistry.cpp:38-55`, `SpaceChargeGridModel.cpp:87-106`), so Coulomb forces lag ion motion.
+- ⚠ Space-charge fields refresh at each RK4/RK45 stage for uniform dt runs (stage-synchronous); adaptive RK45 and non-uniform dt still use a single update per macro-step, and GPU has no space-charge support.
 - ❌ GPU integration ignores everything except a single electric field provider: `GPUIntegrationStrategy` requires exactly one `ElectricFieldForce` with a provider and applies only E/B; damping, space charge, magnetic forces, and composites are dropped (`GPUIntegrationStrategy.cpp:119-133`).
 Magnetic instruments and space-charge runs on GPU are invalid.
 - ✅ Boundary actions are now invoked on exit/entry using geometry intersections (`SimulationEngine.cpp:507-612`); collisions/reactions still use pre-step environments.
 - ❌ Collisions/reactions use pre-integration domain/environment (`SimulationEngine.cpp:443-497`); if an ion crosses a boundary mid-step, gas properties for stochastic events are wrong.